Affiliate links on Android Authority may earn us a commission. Learn more.

 I will use Google Photos for the guides below and refer to the Samsung Gallery and OnePlus Gallery apps if they offer different features.
 This is to show all the possible video editing with the free apps.
 For more complicated tasks, you’ll have to use premium apps like Kinemaster and FilmoraGo.

-Trim and crop videos
+How to trim and crop videos

+To edit any video, you’ll have to first open the video file.
 Open the video you want to edit and tap Edit at the bottom of the screen.
 This step to open the editor works with Google Photos and the OnePlus Gallery.
 On the Samsung Gallery app, tap the pencil icon to launch the video editor.

 To trim videos, go to the Video tab or scissor icon and use the two slider bars at the beginning and end of the video to cut it.
 OnePlus Gallery and Samsung Gallery make it a little easier to trim videos, as you can see a timestamp of the start and end points.
 Google Photos is less precise, as you’ll have to rely on visual references to trim videos.